How to Use Aluminum Bakeware SafelyUpdated: February 20, 2017Green Living

 Part of being a savvy homemaker is knowing when to fork out the bucks for new kitchen equipment and when not to.
-That being said, I noticed a number of years ago that it can be rather costly to replace aluminum bakeware with stainless steel or enameled bakeware and for what?
+That being said, I noticed a number of years ago that it can be rather costly to replace aluminum bakeware with enameled or stainless steel pans and for what?

 Yes, aluminum is a toxic metal and you definitely don’t want it in your food for fear of long term health implications like Alzheimer’s Disease.
 But, that is no reason to toss out your perfectly good aluminum cookie sheets, cake pans, and muffin tins!